-The IS courses listed below are self-paced courses offered free of charge and are available online through the Emergency Management Institute - $\underline{EMI}$ .
+The IS courses listed below are self-paced courses offered free of charge and are available online through the Emergency Management Institute - EMI.
 These courses are recommended for any UAM personnel, student, or volunteer that will assist in mitigating, planning, responding, and/or recovering from an incident.

-Course ID Course Title 79.1001 IS-100.b Introduction to Incident Command System IS-100.HE Introduction to the Incident Command System for Higher Education IS-200.b ICS for Single Resources and Initial Action Incidents IS-360 Preparing for Mass Casualty Incidents: A Guide for Schools, Higher Education, and Houses of Worship IS-700 National Incident Management System (NIMS), An Introduction IS-800.b National Response Framework, An Introduction
+Course ID Course Title IS-100.c Introduction to Incident Command System IS-363 Introduction to the Incident Command System for Higher Education IS-200.c Basic Incident Command System for Initial Response IS-360 Preparing for Mass Casualty Incidents: A Guide for Schools, Higher Education, and Houses of Worship IS-700.b An Introduction to the National Incident Management System IS-800.d National Response Framework, An Introduction